Mungert69/FreeNetworkMonitorBlog/content/posts/CustomizingAISecurityAuditsForSpecificHostsAndEndpoints.md

 featured: false
 draft: false
 ---
 When it comes to network security, customizing your security audits based on specific hosts and endpoint configurations is essential.
-The Quantum Ready Monitor Assistant enables you to tailor scans and assessments efficiently.
+The Quantum Network Monitor Assistant enables you to tailor scans and assessments efficiently.
 In this post, we’ll walk you through how to do just that, ensuring that you can maximize the effectiveness of your security assessments.

 ### Understanding Your Hosts and Endpoints

 First, let’s clarify what we mean by hosts and endpoints.
 A host refers to any device that is part of your network, while endpoints are specific services or applications running on those devices.
-With the Quantum Ready Monitor Assistant, you can conduct targeted security audits based on various attributes like host types, endpoint types, and agent locations.
+With the Quantum Network Monitor Assistant, you can conduct targeted security audits based on various attributes like host types, endpoint types, and agent locations.

 ### Step 1: Adding a New Host for Monitoring